 REDUCE MARINE POLLUTION

 Love The Oceans is working to reduce marine pollution through frequent beach cleans removing marine debris and documenting the extend of the problem through our Ocean Trash research.
-Since the start of the Ocean Trash research in 2017 Love The Oceans has removed over 500 kg of marine debris from our local beaches, a stretch of less than 15 km.
+Since the start of the Ocean Trash research in 2017 Love The Oceans has removed over a tonne of marine debris from our local beaches, a stretch of less than 15 km.
 To show our commitment to reducing marine pollution in our region, Love The Oceans has committed to removing 2kg of trash for every piece of Love The Oceans merchandise that is sold.

 CONSERVE COASTAL AND MARINE AREAS

 Love The Oceans’ end goal is to establish a Marine Protected Area, protecting the Inhambane Province’s coastal and marine ecosystems through a community-led, bottom-up approach.
 The envisaged Marine Protected Area will provide protection for breeding humpback whales, nesting turtles and endangered elasmobranchs; including manta rays, whale sharks and scalloped hammerhead sharks.
+As mentioned above, having recently established the area as a Mission Blue Hope Spot, we’re well on our way to achieving our mission.

 INCREASE THE ECONOMIC BENEFITS FROM SUSTAINABLE USE OF MARINE RESOURCES

 Love The Oceans aims to increase the economic benefits for the local communities through a transition towards sustainable fishing, supplemented by sustainable livelihoods, including aquaculture and ecotourism.
+On completion, our Sustainable Fishing Project will protect over 16,000 football pitches of ocean from unsustainable net use and provide 3 communities with the means to transition away from unsustainable fishing.
+Our Ocean Conservation Program and Capacity Building projects also play a huge educational role in reaching this goal.

 Connect with us